• Home

 Now, in most cases, some nutritional supplementation is in order.
 But before focusing on this, you should first get help figuring out why your father is losing weight.

-For doctors, unintended weight loss is a major red flag when it comes to the health of an older person.
+For doctors, unintentional weight loss is a major red flag when it comes to the health of an older person.

 So in geriatrics, we usually recommend that an older person — or their caregivers — monitor weight regularly.
 This enables us to spot weight loss sooner rather than later.